 Avidog Transformational Puppy Rearing, American Kennel Club Canine College, Professional Groomer, Professional Groomer, Puppy Culture Breeder, CCPDT-KA (Certification Council for Professional Dog Trainers).

-Lindsay has been a member of Good Dog for about 3 years
+Lindsay has been a member of Good Dog for over 3 years

 Lindsay was screened for responsible practices and has been a member since 2022.